Skip to main content

 Be sure to remove any comments, notes, examples, and brackets from the finalized syllabus.

-Tip: Depending upon your operating system, you can locate both bracket symbols (i.e. “[“ and “]”) using the following keyboard shortcut:
+Tip: Depending upon your operating system, you can locate both bracket symbols (i.e., “[“ and “]”) using the following keyboard shortcuts:

 The prefix, course number, section, and course name should reflect exactly what is listed on the class schedule in WaveNet.
 The course description should match exactly what is in the Academic Catalog.